-However, since mid 2012, Syria has been in the midst of political upheaval after the country’s citizens rose up against President Bashar Hafez Assad’s authoritarian regime.
-Safety and security is now a major concern for expats living in Syria.
+Since 2011, Syria has been in a state of political upheaval that began with protests and demonstrations against the government.
+Today the region is embroiled in a complex war involving powerful international allies on both sides.
+As a result, safety and security is a major concern for expats living in Syria.
 The British Foreign Office and the US Department of State advise their citizens against all travel to Syria and have also urged those already in the country to leave as soon as possible.
 The expat population is therefore considerably smaller than it once was.

-The threat of terrorism is high and there is serious widespread fighting throughout the country, even in the capital, Damascus.
-There have also been a number of kidnappings of Westerners, especially journalists reporting on the conflict.
+The threat of terrorism is high and there is serious widespread fighting throughout the country.
+Bombings are frequent and deadly.
+There have been a number of cases of abduction and subsequent execution of foreigners, including journalists and aid workers.

-Syria was once a popular destination for expats who were relocated to work in its petroleum industry or as diplomatic personnel.
+In the past, Syria was a popular destination for expats who were relocated to work in its petroleum industry or as diplomatic personnel.
 Therefore, at one stage the country was well-prepared to cater for expats with a range of international schools to educate expat children and some excellent private hospitals.
 Due to the fact that most expats have left Syria, many of these institutions have ceased operations.

 While Syria is a fascinating country full of history, natural beauty and historical architecture, it is unfortunate that it is not possible for expats to make the most of the opportunities in this vibrant destination.
-The fact that commercial flights to Syria have now been terminated will make it extremely difficult for expats to travel in and out of the country.
 Those offered lucrative employment packages to move to Syria should consider postponing their trip until the political unrest settles down and some of the modern amenities are up and running again.